mikCN/SemanticModelsEmbeddings/README.md

 ### Loading Embeddings

-After running the notebook, load all embeddings using:
+After running the notebook, you can load embeddings in two ways:

+#### Option 1: Load from local file (after running the notebook)

 ```python
 import pickle